enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

   </div>
 </div>

+#### DIY 10-inch pad

-Testing the DIY 10 inch pad.
+The 10-inch DIY has the same learning points as the 8-inch DIY pad.

 <div class="row">
   <div class="column">